 Canning is very simple to do; fills your pantry with delicious healthy foods, and gives peace of mind.
 Yes, it takes time and effort, but ‘anything worth doing’ does!

 Canning has become a lost art; a lost method of food preservation.
 Folks let themselves be intimidated, thinking, “surely it must be too difficult” – not at all.
-With a few safety rules engrained in your brain, the proper equipment and instruction, you can build your food storage from scratch!
+With a few safety rules ingrained in your brain, the proper equipment and instruction, you can build your food storage from scratch!

 In canning, there are 2 types of processing: Water Bath and Pressure Canning.
 We’re going to start with Water Bath canning and the supplies and tools you’ll need to get started.